haroldwo/abablog/content/post/blog-CI.md

 ## 4. Trigger Travis CI

 Now, Travis CI will automatically build your code and update your repo every time you push your repo to Github.
 You will receive an email for the build info.
-You can also see the process log on the your Travis CI page.
+You can also see the process log on your Travis CI page.

 [![blog-_CI05.png](https://i.postimg.cc/rsRbGPJC/blog-_CI05.png)](https://postimg.cc/WqjXTSxh)